 If you live in a development with a communal bin store, remember that you are still responsible for ensuring that your refuse is put out for collection at the correct time each week.

-Large items, such as furniture or mattresses must be collected by special arrangement and you should contact Stirling Council on 0845 2777000.
-This service is free of charge for OAPs and households where all members of the household are unemployed.
-For all other households a charge, payable in advance, will be made for this service.
+Large items, such as furniture or mattresses must be collected by special arrangement and you should contact Stirling Council on 01786 40 40 40.